 Hello, and welcome to Ryan Banks Academy!

 The Ryan Banks Academy mission is to build Chicago’s first residential school for urban youth.
-In our first 1-2 years, we will begin as a day school where our students attend Ryan Banks Academy during normal school hours, but our students will benefit from multiple extended field trips which will allow our students to explore new environments and cultures.
+In our first 1-2 years, we will begin as a day school located at 6620 S. Martin Luther King Drive where our students attend Ryan Banks Academy during normal school hours, but our students will benefit from multiple extended field trips which will allow our students to explore new environments and cultures.
 During this time, we will be constructing our permanent campus which will include dormitories for our students and residential housing for our staff.
-Our first class will launch with 7th grade students in September 2018.
+Our first class launched with 7th grade students in September 2018.

 Audrey Bland Hampton

 Head of School